RB Sleepers 2025: Find This Year's Bucky Irving

 Ignore Jaguars RBs, and You’re Giving Away Points

-So what should we do with the lack of clarity in this backfield?
-We could just ignore the whole group and let other drafters figure it out.
+You don't need to target any specific member of this backfield more than the others.
+We could even ignore the whole group and let other drafters figure it out.
 But that’s a weak strategy when the entire trio is going no earlier than low-RB3 range.

 Look back at last year’s Bucs one more time.
 Irving was the breakout star, but a declining (in relevance) Rachaad White also finished 21st in PPR points per game.
 Even Sean Tucker, a 2023 undrafted free agent, popped for a RB1 overall Week 6 finish.